Action Research in Education: A Practical Guide for Teachers

 The action research process is iterative, with each cycle aiming to bring about a clearer understanding and improvement in practice.
 It typically begins with the identification of real-world problems within the school environment, followed by a circle of planning where strategies are developed to address these issues.
 The implementation of these strategies is then observed and documented, often through journals or participant observation, allowing for reflection and analysis.

-The insights gained from action research contribute to Organization Development, enhancing the quality of teaching and learning.
+The insights gained from action research contribute to organisation Development, enhancing the quality of teaching and learning.
 This approach is strongly aligned with the principles of Quality Assurance in Education, ensuring that the actions taken are effective and responsive to the needs of the school community.

 Educators can share their findings in community forums or through publications in journals, contributing to the wider theory about practice.
 Tertiary education sector often draws on such studies to inform teacher training and curriculum development.

-In summary, the significant parts of action research include:
+the significant parts of action research include:

 • A continuous cycle of planning, action, observation, and reflection.